-Discover the life and legacy of celebrated Mexican artist Diego Rivera in this picture book by award-winning author and illustrator Duncan Tonatiuh
+Discover the life and legacy of celebrated Mexican artist Diego Rivera in this picture book by award-winning author and illustrator Duncan Tonatiuh.

 A Pura Belpré Illustrator Award Winner!

-Diego Rivera, one of the most famous painters of the twentieth century, was once just a mischievous little boy who loved to draw.
+Diego, one of the most famous painters of the 20th century, was once just a mischievous little boy who loved to draw.
 But this little boy would grow up to follow his passion and greatly influence the world of art.
 After studying in Spain and France as a young man, Diego was excited to return to his home country of Mexico.

 There, he toured from the coasts to the plains to the mountains.
-He met the peoples of different regions and explored the cultures, architecture, and history of those that had lived before.
+He met the peoples of different regions and explored the cultures, architecture, and history of those who had lived before.
 Returning to Mexico City, he painted great murals representing all that he had seen.
-He provided the Mexican people with a visual history of who they were and, most important, who they are.
+He provided the Mexican people with a visual history of who they were and, most importantly, who they are.

 Tonatiuh, who has also been inspired by the art and culture of his native Mexico, asks, if Diego was still painting today, what history would he tell through his artwork?
 What stories would he bring to life?

 **STARRED REVIEW**Kirkus Reviews

 “By establishing a link between modern readers and Rivera and challenging them to "make our own murals," the author makes art both aspiration and action.
 Both solid introduction and exhortation, this book will thrill budding artists.”